-'A Terrible Day': Greek Wildfires Kill 74 And Devastate Resort Village
+'A Terrible Day': Greek Wildfires Kill At Least 74 People, Devastate Resort Village

 1 of 11

-Fire officials in Greece say 74 people have died from surprisingly fast-moving fires that struck near Athens on Monday, with the death toll tripling in what has quickly become a national tragedy.
+Fire officials in Greece say at least 74 people have died from surprisingly fast-moving wildfires that struck near Athens on Monday, with the death toll tripling in what has become a national tragedy.
 The fires have sent people scrambling to escape and have put intense pressure on fire and rescue agencies.

 At least six major fires continue to burn in Greece, the national fire service says.
 The blazes have drawn power from strong winds to devastate homes and forests in towns near the Greek capital.
 Other areas hit by fire include the island of Crete.

-In addition to those killed, the fire service says, 164 adults and 23 children were injured.

-Earlier on Tuesday, Red Cross officials said workers had found the remains of 26 people who had gathered together after trying to reach safety.

-Rescue workers warn the death toll will likely rise further, as they go through the scorched remains of hundreds of homes and cars destroyed by the fire.
+Rescue workers warn the death toll is likely to rise, as they go through the scorched remains of hundreds of homes and cars.
+In addition to those killed, 164 adults and 23 children were injured, according to the fire service.

+The danger has not let up: From 6 a.m. to 6 p.m.
+Tuesday, officials said, firefighters were called to face 18 forest fires.

 Greeks trapped by fires in seaside resorts east and west of the capital have tried to flee by car, motorcycle — even by boat.

 People on the beach waved down fishermen.
 Others just swam out.
-The Greek Coast Guard, which evacuated hundreds of survivors from beaches, said it had recovered at least four bodies at sea.
+The Greek coast guard, which evacuated hundreds of survivors from beaches, said it had recovered at least four bodies at sea.

-Early Tuesday, Greek Red Cross workers made a gruesome discovery — 26 charred bodies — near the badly-burned village of Mati, in the Rafina area east of Athens.
-It's a popular vacation spot for older Greeks and kids attending summer camps.
+Early Tuesday, the Hellenic Red Cross workers made the gruesome discovery of 26 bodies near the badly burned resort village of Mati, in the Rafina area east of Athens.
+It's a popular vacation spot for older Greeks and for kids attending summer camps.

-"What a terrible day," Nikos Economopoulos, the Greek Red Cross director, told state TV.
+"What a terrible day," Nikos Economopoulos, the nation's Red Cross director, told state TV.

 Rescue workers said the victims included children.
 The charred bodies were found huddled together.
 Some appeared to be hugging.
 Red Cross staff said it appeared the victims had been trapped by the fire just a few yards before reaching the sea.

+Tzilavis said he is trying to make the group feel as comfortable as possible.
+Every few hours, locals dropped off food, juice, clothes and shampoo for them.

+NPR asked to speak to the survivors, who were all in hotel rooms, but a representative of the Greek Orthodox Church forbade them to speak.

 Greece has declared a state of emergency.
 Prime Minister Alexis Tsipras called for three days of national mourning.
-Several European Union countries, as well as Israel, have offered to send help.
+Several European Union countries, as well as the U.S. and Israel, have offered to send help.

 "Europe will stand by our Greek friends in these difficult times," tweeted European Council President Donald Tusk, writing in both Greek and English.
 "Help is on its way."

+The U.S. Embassy in Athens — which issued alerts about the dangerous fires on Monday afternoon — said American fire experts are visiting Greece to meet with officials to discuss how U.S. agencies can help.

 Greek firefighters battled the flames throughout the night.
 The worst fire broke out east of Athens near the town of Rafina.
-Other fires raged west of Athens in Kineta, and to the north around the town of Pendeli and Kalamos.
+Other fires raged west of Athens in Kineta and to the north, around the towns of Pendeli and Kalamos.

-The prime minister, Tsipras, cut short his visit to neighboring Bosnia on Monday and quickly returned to Athens.
+Tsipras cut short his visit to neighboring Bosnia on Monday and quickly returned to Athens.
 He told reporters that his government will do "whatever is humanly possible to control" the fires.

 He also pleaded with Greeks in affected areas to leave immediately.
 TV footage showed several residents trying to fight the fires with garden hoses or buckets filled with water.